 - Played in the Wli Waterfalls

-On the second day, we woke up rather late as the Wli waterfalls was only about a 10 minutes walk from the hotel.
-Sonia, our guide took us to the place on his motorcycle.
-We made the necessary payments and began walking to the waterfalls. it took us about 41 minutes to get to the waterfalls.
-We crossed 9 bridges before getting to the waterfalls.
+On the second day, we woke up rather late as the Wli waterfalls was only about a 10 minutes-walk from the hotel.
+Sonia, our guide, however took us to the place on a motorcycle.
+We made the necessary payments and began walking to the waterfalls.
+It took us about 40 minutes to get to the waterfalls.
+We crossed 9 bridges to get to the waterfalls.
 It’s a bonus if you love butterflies as you’ll see many of them on your hike.
-Again we were lucky to be the only people at the waterfalls when we got there.
+Again, we were lucky to be the only people at the waterfalls when we got there.
 We spent an hour enjoying the breath-taking beauty of the place, taking lots of pictures and of course playing in the water!
-We headed out when a couple of tourists arrived trying to keep the covid protocols and socially distance as much as possible.
+We headed out when a couple of tourists arrived trying to keep the Covid-19 protocols and socially distancing as much as possible.

-On the last night, we took a stroll in the town and went to the Togo Border.
-It’s just about 15 minutes away from the Hotel.
-We couldn’t cross unfortunately as the borders are still closed.
-We had Banku and Okro Soup for dinner on our last night and topped it up with chilled palm wine.
+On the last night, we took a stroll in the town to the Togo Border.
+It’s just 15 minutes away from the Hotel.
+We couldn’t cross unfortunately as the borders were still closed.
+We had banku and okro soup for dinner on our last night and topped it up with some chilled palm wine.

 Overall, we had a good adventure, met lovely people and learnt a lot about our beautiful country!
-Totally recommend all the sites to anyone up for an adventure.
-I also recommend the Wli Heights Hotel.
-Aside from being close in proximity to most of the tourists sites, the staff are very warm and welcoming.
+Totally recommend all the sites to anyone up for an adventure and I recommend the Wli Heights Hotel as well.
+Aside from being close in proximity to most of the tourist sites, the staff were warm and welcoming.